Glock 48 Review [+Video]: Worthy CCW?

 I can find parts and accessories for it anywhere and it runs like a tank.

-If there’s one complaint of the Glock 19 as a concealed carry gun (besides the plastic/junk sights it comes with), it is this: it is just barely too big to be easily concealed.
-Yes, it can be done, but having a single-stack/slimmer Glock 19 for concealed carry seemed desirable.
+If there’s one common gripe about the Glock 19 as a concealed carry option (aside from the plastic sights it comes with), it’s this: it’s just slightly too large for carrying concealed with ease.
+Yes, it can be done, but a single-stack, slimmer version of the Glock 19 would be more desirable for those looking for a more practical option among concealed carry pistols.

 A few years ago, Glock came out with a single-stack pistol for concealed carry but they missed the boat and came out with it in 380 ACP instead of 9mm.
 Actually, they were probably geniuses because everyone bought the Glock 42 in 380 ACP for a year before they came our with the Glock 43 in 9mm and people had to purchase an entirely new handgun.
 I may have had some inside information and knew to wait to purchase my Glock 43.